juseg/pypdd/README.rst

 PyPDD
 =====

-A Python Positive Degree Day (PDD) model for glacier surface mass-balance.
+A Python positive degree day model for glacier surface mass balance.

 This module provides a simple model to compute accumulation and melt on a glacier using near-surface air temperature and precipitation time series.
 The